monadhank/SparkFun_Real_Time_Clock_Module_RV-8803/README.md

 ========================================

-The SparkFun Qwiic Button is an I<sup>2</sup>C enabled button with a built-in LED, interrupts, variable I<sup>2</sup>C address, and onboard button queues.
+The SparkFun Real Time Clock RV-8803 is an I<sup>2</sup>C enabled RTC module with a host of alarm, interrupt and calibration features.

 Repository Contents
 -------------------